Monese personal customer Terms & Conditions (UK)

 for any illegal purpose or in any manner that is illegal; or

-for gambling, any adult entertainment, quasi-cash transactions (which include, but aren’t limited to, purchasing travellers cheque, lottery tickets, casino gaming chips, money orders, deposits and wire transfer money orders) or transactions related to industries trading in cryptocurrencies.
+for illegal gambling, any adult entertainment, quasi-cash transactions (which include, but aren’t limited to, purchasing travellers cheque, lottery tickets, casino gaming chips, money orders, deposits and wire transfer money orders).

 If we suspect you’re using your Monese Card in a way that doesn’t comply with the terms of your Agreement, we can ask you to surrender your Monese Card at any time.